It was a usual day.

 But, with the introduction of machine learning, these changes have become more sophisticated and rolled slowly which creates confusion and less understanding of what the update was all about.

-If the rankings drop doesn’t indicate any of the above situations, Google algorithm update should be the cause.
+If the rankings drop doesn’t indicate any of the above situations, the Google algorithm update should be the cause.

 There are 9 major Google algorithm updates, each targeted at different factors of SEO.